k-radlak/IDCNN/README.md

 # Impulse Detection Convolutional Neural Network (IDCNN)

-The code was based on the tensorflow implementation of DnCNN from https://github.com/crisb-DUT/DnCNN-tensorflow designed for Gaussian Noise removal.
-The proposed filter i a modyfication of the DnCNN desigmend for
+The code prepared based on the tensorflow implementation of DnCNN from https://github.com/crisb-DUT/DnCNN-tensorflow, which was designed for Gaussian noise removal.
+The proposed filter is a modyfication of the DnCNN desiged for impulsive noise removal.